Slovenia

-Slovenia to hire private security firms to manage migrant flows
+is planning to employ private security firms to help manage the flow of

 More than 76,000 people have arrived in Slovenia from Croatia in the past 10 days.
 More than 9,000 were in Slovenia on Monday, hoping to reach Austria by the end of the day, while many more were on their way to Slovenia from Croatia and Serbia.